manikndn-m/ntapp/README.md

-A simple note taking application.
+A simple note taking application I wrote to learn Flutter.